 - Wash them properly.
 After washing each one of your Roman artichokes, place them in a bowl full of water and the lemon cut in half for at least 10 minutes to avoid them becoming dark.
 Once done, shake off all the excess water and slightly press or gently hit the artichokes so that the leaves start stretching out.

 - Heat up abundant oil on a high-sided pan, dip the artichokes head down and deep fry them for about 10 minutes.

 - When cooked, place them on oil-absorbing paper until colder.

 - Once cold, you need to briefly fry them again.
 This time, fry them for no more than 2-3 minutes and gently press them.
 The first time you fry them it’s to cook them, the second time, to make them crispy like chips.

 Water or no water

-For the second frying, some suggest sprinkling cold water and then dip them in hot oil so that the reaction will make the leaves open like a flower, which is the typical shape of carciofi alla giudia.
+For the second frying, some suggest sprinkling cold water and then dipping them in hot oil so that the reaction will make the leaves open like a flower, which is the typical shape of carciofi alla giudia.
 However, this step will inevitably make hot oil splash everywhere, so either be careful or fry the artichokes for the second time without sprinkling them with cold water.

 Check the time

 Be careful when you fry the artichokes for the second time.
 It shouldn’t be for more than 2 or 3 minutes.
-Some even do for only one minute on very hot oil to avoid burning them.
+Some even do it for only one minute on very hot oil to avoid burning them.